-- The lowest region of the atmosphere is Troposphere.
+- The lowest region of the atmosphere is the troposphere.
 Organisms such as man, animal, plants, etc. exist here.
 This pollution is caused due to oxides of nitrogen, halogens, sulfur, carbon, etc.

 Depletion Of Ozone Layer

-The troposphere which is the lowest layer of the atmosphere, as well as the earth’s surface, warms up due to the existence of carbon dioxide, water vapor, methane, etc. This is called greenhouse effect.
+The troposphere which is the lowest layer of the atmosphere, as well as the earth’s surface, warms up due to the existence of carbon dioxide, water vapour, methane, etc. This is called the greenhouse effect.